mvolkmann/blog/src/alpine.md

 ### x-show

-The `x-show` directive determines whether this element should be visible.
+The `x-show` directive determines whether the element to which it is applied should be visible.
-The element will be present in the DOM regardless.
+Its value is a JavaScript expression that is interpreted as a Boolean condition.
 When the condition is false, the attribute `style="display: none;"` is added.
 That attribute is removed when the condition is true.
+The element will be present in the DOM regardless.

 For example: